Node.js make Nodemon abundant

 Until today, Nodemon helped to restart processes during development in Node.js to apply changes.
 This worked very well in the majority of developments, although there were problems with Typescript and Nodemon.

-is built into Node.js, there is no need to install any additional dependencies, which can simplify the setup process and reduce the risk of version conflicts between packages. - Lightweight:
+• No additional dependencies: Since --watch is built into Node.js, there is no need to install any additional dependencies, which can simplify the setup process and reduce the risk of version conflicts between packages.

-is a lightweight solution that only provides file watching functionality.
-This can be beneficial if you don’t need the additional features that nodemon provides, such as support for different file extensions or ignoring specific files or directories. - Low overhead: Since
+• Lightweight: --watch is a lightweight solution that only provides file watching functionality.
+This can be beneficial if you don’t need the additional features that nodemon provides, such as support for different file extensions or ignoring specific files or directories.

-is built into Node.js, it can have lower overhead than nodemon, which relies on an additional process to monitor file changes. - More control: The
+• Low overhead: Since --watch is built into Node.js, it can have lower overhead than nodemon, which relies on an additional process to monitor file changes.

 node --watch app.js